apache/pekko-projection/docs/src/main/paradox/running.md

 # Running a Projection

 Once you have decided how you want to build your projection, the next step is to run it.
-Typically, you run it in a distributed fashion in order to spread the load over the different nodes in an Akka Cluster.
+Typically, you run it in a distributed fashion in order to spread the load over the different nodes in an Apache Pekko Cluster.
 However, it's also possible to run it as a single instance (when not clustered) or as single instance in a Cluster Singleton.

 ## Dependencies

-To distribute the projection over the cluster we recommend the use of [ShardedDaemonProcess](https://doc.akka.io/docs/akka/current/typed/cluster-sharded-daemon-process.html).
-Add the following dependency in your project if not yet using Akka Cluster Sharding:
+To distribute the projection over the cluster we recommend the use of [ShardedDaemonProcess](https://pekko.apache.org/docs/pekko/current/typed/cluster-sharded-daemon-process.html).
+Add the following dependency in your project if not yet using Apache Pekko Cluster Sharding:

 @@dependency [sbt,Maven,Gradle] {
-  group=com.typesafe.akka
+  group=org.apache.pekko
   artifact=pekko-cluster-sharding-typed_$scala.binary.version$
   version=$akka.version$
 }

-Akka Projections require Akka $akka.version$ or later, see @ref:[Akka version](overview.md#akka-version).
+Apache Pekko Projections require Akka $akka.version$ or later, see @ref:[Akka version](overview.md#akka-version).

-For more information on using Akka Cluster consult Akka's reference documentation on [Akka Cluster](https://doc.akka.io/docs/akka/current/typed/index-cluster.html) and [Akka Cluster Sharding](https://doc.akka.io/docs/akka/current/typed/cluster-sharding.html).
+For more information on using Apache Pekko Cluster consult Akka's reference documentation on [Apache Pekko Cluster](https://pekko.apache.org/docs/pekko/current/typed/index-cluster.html) and [Apache Pekko Cluster Sharding](https://pekko.apache.org/docs/pekko/current/typed/cluster-sharding.html).

 ## Running with Sharded Daemon Process

 The Sharded Daemon Process can be used to distribute `n` instances of a given Projection across the cluster.
 Therefore, it's important that each Projection instance consumes a subset of the stream of envelopes.

 How the subset is created depends on the kind of source we consume.
 If it's an Alpakka Kafka source, this is done by Kafka consumer groups.
-When consuming from Akka Persistence Journal, the events must be sliced by tagging them as demonstrated in the example below.
+When consuming from Apache Pekko Persistence Journal, the events must be sliced by tagging them as demonstrated in the example below.

 ### Tagging Events in EventSourcedBehavior